ronakupadhyaya/Horizons-week-04/day3/login-wall/README.md

 We're given an Express application in `week04/day3/login-wall`.
 This application has a passwordless login system.

-To log in, provide any username and you will be logged in.
-No passwords necessary.
+To log in, type any username then click `Log in`.
+No passwords are necessary.

 Your task is to add a single Express middleware function to this application in the right place so that the following endpoints are only accessible